hetznercloud/fleeting-plugin-hetzner/docs/references/configuration.md

     <td>string</td>
     <td>
       [Label selector](https://docs.hetzner.cloud/#label-selector) used to filter the
-      Hetzner Cloud Primary IPs in your Hetzner Cloud Project when populating the public IP pool.
+      Hetzner Cloud Primary IPs in your Hetzner Cloud project when populating the public IP pool.
     </td>
   </tr>